sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/request_patch_release.md

 ---

-_For the release captain_: after reviewing and approving this request:
+**For the [release captain](https://about.sourcegraph.com/handbook/engineering/releases#release-captain)** - after reviewing and approving this request:

-* If there is [already an upcoming patch release](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+label%3Arelease-tracker+), add the listed commits alongside a link in this issue
+- If there is [already an upcoming patch release](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+label%3Arelease-tracking+), add the listed commits alongside a link to this issue
-* If there is no upcoming patch release, create a new one:
+- If there is no upcoming patch release, create a new one:
-	* Update `dev/release/config.json` with the patch release in `upcomingRelease`
+  - Update `dev/release/config.json` with the patch release in `upcomingRelease` (and open a PR to `main` to update it)
-	* `cd dev/release && yarn run release tracking:patch-issue`
+  - `cd dev/release && yarn build && yarn run release tracking:patch-issue`
-	* Add the listed commits alongside a link in this issue
+  - Add the listed commits alongside a link in this issue